 - Work in the world.
 Getting one’s hands dirty, metaphorically and literally.
 Translating the inner work into meaningful action.
 Getting involved in something larger than oneself.
 Whether through one’s lifestyle choices, professional work, or one’s family and community life there are infinite ways to contribute.
 Growing healthy food, supporting local businesses, finding ways to use less energy and fewer resources in all areas of life, encouraging community emergency preparedness.
 Defending land and other species.
 Teaching, leading, helping others who are in need.
 Engaging and organizing politically at local and higher levels.
 Creating community events, artwork, classes, discussions, and celebrations.

-One might ask: Is this all intended to prevent social and environmental collapse?
-Or is it more about preparing to deal with changes that are already inevitable?
+One might ask: Is this all intended to prevent social and environmental catastrophe?
+Or is it more about preparing to deal with changes that are already inevitable and underway?
 Or is the emphasis on creating positive alternatives for a viable future?
 The answer is “YES, all of the above!”
-The Great Work is about stopping the ongoing destruction caused by industrial civilization, and preparing for an uncertain future, while simultaneously creating the new culture of reinhabiting the places where we live.
+The Great Turning is about stopping the ongoing destruction caused by industrial civilization, and preparing for an uncertain future, while simultaneously creating the new culture of reinhabiting the places where we live.

 By relocalizing our cultures and our economic activities, we can more clearly see and take responsibility for our actions and their impacts.
 Locally-sourcing our food, water, and energy encourages us to understand, protect, and invest in the ecosystems we are part of and rely on.
 This is in sharp contrast to being dependent on imperialist governments and massive corporations that extract wealth from and export pollution to distant unseen peoples and lands that we feel no accountability to.